In this trail runners review, we'll look at how the Altra Lone Peak and the Topo Terraventure shoes hold up on long-distance hikes and runs.

 The Lone Peak includes a Velcro patch on the back of the shoe that makes it easily compatible with most gaiters, including the fun sparkly ones I love from Ultra Gam.

-The one downside is that you do have to remember to put the gaiter on before the shoe, something I’d often forget when I was wearing Lone Peaks.
+The one downside is that you do have to remember to put the gaiter on before the shoe.

 Terraventure Gaiter System

-The Terraventure uses Topo’s proprietary gaiter attachment system, which only works with these Topo gaiters.
-(Unless you modify them by adding a Velcro patch.)
+The Terraventure 4 uses Topo’s proprietary gaiter attachment system, which only works with these Topo gaiters.
+(Unless you modify the shoe by adding a Velcro patch.)
 The benefit is that you can put the gaiter on after your shoe, which is helpful if you’re forgetful like me.

 The downsides are: